InnovateForVegas/doc-org-howtos/doc/en/issues.md

 In the GitHub scheme, work can begin on an issue, work progresses, the work is completed, and submitted for review.
 If all goes well, the issue is marked as Completed or in some cases, that the issue cannot or will not be addressed (this may mean deferring until later, or ignoring it completely).
 At some point in the future, it may be necessary to determine how a particular issue was addressed, and by whom, to follow up, identify potential solutions in other projects, as educational or reference material in general, or perhaps simply to attribute that contribution to the person who did the work.

-Since almost all projects that Code for Vegas Foundation will pursue will be ongoing and may never come to a formal end, it will always be useful to have a historical record of progress, innovation, and contribution, for all aspects of a project (not merely the code!), so that diligent use of these tools will benefit the teams working on a given project, on all projects over time (for posterity), and for your own job skills development.
+Since almost all projects that Innovate for Vegas Foundation will pursue will be ongoing and may never come to a formal end, it will always be useful to have a historical record of progress, innovation, and contribution, for all aspects of a project (not merely the code!), so that diligent use of these tools will benefit the teams working on a given project, on all projects over time (for posterity), and for your own job skills development.
 The ability to participate in a project management system will enable you to join a project already in progress, go through the closed items and the current backlog, and determine how the project and team are advancing, and where you can jump in and make a difference!

 ## Top-level Issues